wilfredinni/python-cheatsheet/cheatsheet/json-yaml.md

 ## Anyconfig

-[Anyconfig](https://pypi.python.org/pypi/anyconfig) is a very handy package allowing to abstract completely the underlying configuration file format.
+[Anyconfig](https://pypi.python.org/pypi/anyconfig) is a very handy package, allowing to abstract completely the underlying configuration file format.
 It allows to load a Python dictionary from JSON, YAML, TOML, and so on.

 Install it with: